SarahJanP/SarahJanP/README.md

 # Sarah Parker's Github Profile!

 >### About me:
+> Connect with me on *[LinkedIn!](https://www.linkedin.com/in/sarah-parker-76a47a2a3/)*

-> I am a first year Interactive Design: User Experience Major at SAIT!
+> I am a first-year Interactive Design: User Experience Major at SAIT!
 >
-> I am always looking for ways to improve, learn new things, and solidify my skills!
-I hope that by the end of my time at SAIT I will have the knowledge required to work on the User Experience team for a website or company, or work in the videogames industry and improve the UX of many games out there!
+> I am a very passionate learner and I am always looking for ways to improve, learn new things, and solidify my skills!
+>> I hope that by the end of my time at SAIT I will have the knowledge required to work on the User Experience team for a website/company, or work in the videogames industry and improve the UX of many games out there!

->
-> I have 2 brothers, my younger who lives with me at SAIT residence, and my older who has graduated from UofC with a BS in Computer Science!
->
+---

 >### Hobbies:
 > I **really** enjoy art and all things creative, such as: